When is Rabi’-ul-Awwal?

 ‘Our Lord send among them a messenger from themselves who will recite to them Your verses and teach them the Book and wisdom and purify them.
 Indeed, You are the Exalted in Might, the Wise’.
 (Qur’an, 2:129)

-Muhammad’s (saw) arrival was much anticipated, and it was widely recognised that he was a blessed and special child.
+Muhammad’s (saw) arrival was much anticipated, and it was widely recognized that he was a blessed and special child.
 Even his name was unique and unheard of at the time, meaning ‘one who is praised’.

 His (saw) mother, Aaminah, was conscious of a light within her when she was pregnant with him, which one day shone from her so intensely that she could see the castles and palaces of Syria.
 (Ibn Ishaq)